thindil/nimalyzer/doc/index.rst

 directory.
 To add a new rule it is recommended to use tool **genrule** (or **genrule.exe** on Windows).
 To create the tool, execute in the main project's directory, where Nimble file is: `nimble tools`.
 Then execute command:
 `bin/genrule`.
-The program will ask a couple of questions, create a new rule from the template file located in *tools* directory and update the list of rules in file *rulesList.txt* in *rules* directory.
+The program will ask a couple of questions and create a new rule from the template file located in *tools* directory.
 Now you can start working on your new rule.

-To delete an existing rule, it is enough to remove its name from the list in the file *rulesList.txt* in *rules* directory inside *src* directory.
-But deleting the Nim file which contains the rule code is good too.
-Otherwise, when a new rule will be added with **genrule** tool, it will re-add the deleted rule to the list.
+To delete an existing rule, it is enough to remove the Nim file which contains the rule code.

 The structure of a rule's code
 ==============================